phtviet/hugo-portfolio/content/posts/hello-world/index.en.md

 But, to me, that is the beauty of humanity.
 We struggle anyway with the full weight of knowing it is pointless at the end of the day.
 There is beauty and courage in this irony.

 Some say ignorance is bliss.
 I don't think that is always the case.
-If we are not aware of how pointless it is, how can we blissfully marvel at our own beauty and courage?
+If we are not aware of how pointless it is, how can we blissfully marvel at our own foolishness, beauty and courage?

 ## Coming full circle

 Going back to the question that I started this post with, I want to ask it because I feel that making this blog is another meaningless endeavour of mine, and that these words might never get read by anyone else but me.

-But that is okay, because to struggle in the face of pointlessness is to be human, and I will try to be as human as I can for the rest of my life.
+But that is okay, because to struggle in the face of pointlessness is to be human, and I promised myself I will try to be as human as I can for the rest of my life.

 ---